 The truth is …

-No weather sealing is 100% and in most cases the sealing applies to the camera body whereas it is lenses that really need the protection – particularly from humidity.
+No weather sealing is 100% and in most cases the sealing applies to the camera body whereas it is lenses that need the most protection – particularly from humidity.

 Camera bodies are regularly replaced and upgraded but your expensive lenses stay with you forever – or at least until you change systems or brands.

-In the latter case it is much easier to sell, and get a good price, for a well looked after fungus and dust-free lens (or camera body for that matter), than it is to sell a fungus infected one.
+Should you plan to sell your equipment one day it is much easier to get a good price for a well looked after fungus and dust-free lens (or camera body for that matter), than it is to sell a fungus infected one.

-The two elements that are particularly bad for your camera gear are dust and moisture – both of which can easily get into to the smallest of openings and both are very difficult to remove.
+Dust and moisture can easily get into to the smallest of openings and both are very difficult to remove.

 This is where good care, maintenance and storage plays a big part in preserving your gear – not only from a resale point of view but also to ensure continued top performance from your equipment.

 Who Should Invest In A Camera Dry Cabinet?

 This is a pretty good question because not everyone should go to the expense of a big electronic unit that takes up a fair amount of space.